mustafaAlgun/Covid-19-Detection-with-Vision-Transformer/README.md

 ```sh
 git clone https://github.com/mustafaAlgun/Covid-19-Detection-with-Vision-Transformer.git
 ```
+### Dataset

+Dataset can be downloaded from [this link](https://data.mendeley.com/datasets/jctsfj2sfn/1).

 ## Usage

 This is a walk-through Jupyter Notebook.
-Therefore, following the steps and reading comments will be more than enough for you to replicate the results :) Here are some screenshots from the code & results.
+Therefore, following the steps and reading comments will be more than enough for you to replicate the results :) Mind you, you may need to change the paths of files according to where they are in your local machine.
+Here are some screenshots from the code & results.

 ## Roadmap